MaxHalford/xgp/CONTRIBUTING.md

 ### Steps

-1. Add to the `Estimator`'s fields if needed
+1. Add to the `GP`'s fields if needed
 2. Add to the `New` method
 3. Add to each language package
 4. Add to the documentation